History of Bowman

-In the spring of 1995, a group of concerned and entrepreneurial parents met around a picnic table and Bowman International School (previously Children’s International School) was born.
-We are indebted to this group for their vision, their spirit, their unwavering dedication and hard work in the formative years of our school.
+In the spring of 1995, a group of concerned and entrepreneurial parents met around a picnic table, and Bowman School (previously Children’s International School) was born.
+We are indebted to this group for their vision, their spirit, and their unwavering dedication and hard work in the formative years of our school.

 The Founders Sought To:

 - Create a unique educational model and non-profit school

 - Provide a strong, individualized, self-directed, academic program for their children

 - Expand the concept of community and citizenship to the global level, the “neighborhood” and “workplace” of their children’s future